MalipieroMattia/Bachelor-Thesis/README.md

 # Market Segmentation Using K-means Clustering

 This project analyzes consumer data using K-means clustering to develop market segmentation strategies.
-The code and methodology were heavily inspired by the work of [Author Name] on Kaggle.

 ## Acknowledgements
-This analysis builds upon the Kaggle notebook "Customer Segmentation Using K-means Clustering" by [KarnikaKapoor].
+This analysis builds upon the Kaggle notebook "Customer Segmentation Using K-means Clustering" by [Karnika Kapoor](https://www.kaggle.com/karnikakapoor).
 You can view the original work [here](https://www.kaggle.com/code/karnikakapoor/customer-segmentation-clustering).

 ## Modifications
 In this project, I extended the original analysis by: